-Sub Interest Summary of submission 110 Height and mass of development to the rear is inappropriate Overshadowing The heights proposed in the amendment will overshadow residents who live to the rear of new developments.
-Visual Bulk The proposed height and scale proposed will be visually prominent to residents who live to the rear of new developments Overlooking Invasion of privacy from new development.
-Wind impacts from taller development Wind impacts from taller development.
+Sub no Interest Summary of submission Height and mass of development to the rear is inappropriate Overshadowing The heights proposed in the amendment will overshadow residents who live to the rear of new developments.
+Visual Bulk The proposed height and scale proposed will be visually prominent to residents who live to the rear of new developments.
+Overlooking Invasion of privacy from new development.
+Wind Wind impacts from taller development.
 Capacity of infrastructure Will lead to overcrowding on public transport.
 Parking Parking pressures will ensue as a result of additional cars.
-Lanes Lanes not designed for multi-development car access.
+Lanes not designed for multi-development car access.
 Cannot cope with additional traffic.
 Will compromise safety and generate additional noise.
-5 Resident - Kneen Street Height • Expresses disappointment at the 6 storey height limit of the area - it was previously 4 storeys.
+5 Resident - Kneen Street Height Expresses disappointment at the 6 storey height limit of the area - it was previously 4 storeys.
 4 storey interim approved by Minister of Planning was in line with community expectation.
 Councillors voted for 4 storeys at Edinburgh Gardens in front of a large group of residents.
 Questions the integrity of the consultants used by Council and their recommendation to change height to 5 storeys.
-We are also deal fooders the consultants used by Council and their recommendation to change height to 5 storeys.
-Davidson Makesa Charat It's a sneaky deal for developers and will result in stress for residents because of loss of heritage and amenity.
+It's a sneaky deal for developers and will result in stress for residents because of loss of heritage and amenity.
 6 Resident - McKean Street Height No problem with the 6 storey height limit of the area.
-7 Resident - Berry Street Height , nesident ben joureet Strongly objects to a 6 storey height limit.
-Will change the streetscape and feel of the neighbourhood.
-Setbacks Current facades will be ruined if you were able to see development behind them.
-No new development to be seen from Queens Parade.
-Consultation Requests longer exhibition and public meeting.
-8 Resident - Gipps Street Height The Country of the Country o The fact that commercial zones have no height limit is crazy.
-Controls should encourage new development to sit around a median height rather than aim for the proposed maximum height.
-Regulate heights to the median of the existing buildings and that a four storey height limit should be the maximum.
-Maximum of 4 storeys.
-Mandatory controls Mandatory controls are strongly recommended.
-Setbacks Setbacks of 6m are not adequate.
-Heritage Sensible planning has been abandoned and is a recipe for the destruction of heritage.
-Absurd proposal which shows lack of foresight.
-9 Developer - Queens Parade Precinct 2C Heights Maximum building height for Precinct 2C should be 8 storeys instead of 28 metres.
+7 Resident - Berry Street Height • Strongly objects to a 6 storey height limit. • Will change the streetscape and feel of the neighbourhood.
+Setbacks • Current facades will be ruined if you were able to see development behind them. • No new development to be seen from Queens Parade.
+Consultation • Requests longer exhibition and public meeting.
+8 Resident - Gipps Street Height The fact that commercial zones have no height limit is crazy. • Controls should encourage new development to sit around a median height rather than aim for the proposed maximum height. • Regulate heights to the median of the existing buildings and that a four storey height limit should be the maximum. • Maximum of 4 storeys.
+Mandatory controls • Mandatory controls are strongly recommended.
+Setbacks • Setbacks of 6m are not adequate.
+Heirtage • Sensible planning has been abandoned and is a recipe for the destruction of heritage. • Absurd proposal which shows lack of foresight.
+9 Developer - Queens Parade Adduct proposal which shows lack of intestight.
+Precinct 2C Heights Maximum building height for Precinct 2C should be 8 storeys instead of 28 metres.
 Precinct can accommodate 8 storeys, as the recent approval of 34.8 metres demonstrates.
 Hansen's recommended 28.5 metres is an error as this is a Commercial 2 Zone (C2Z) with higher floor to ceiling heights.
-Setbacks 1
+Setbacks